 EMUI: AI-related features

 EMUI brings a couple of AI-related features to a few Huawei and Honor devices.
-The main one is scene and object recognition, which help you level up your photography game.
-The camera identifies different scenes and objects in real time and automatically adjusts things like color, contrast, brightness, and exposure to improve the image.
+The main one is scene and object recognition, which helps you level up your photography game.
+The camera identifies different scenes and objects in real-time and automatically adjusts things like color, contrast, brightness, and exposure to improve the image.

-Scene recognition is only available on Kirin 970-powered devices.
+Scene recognition is available on Kirin 970- and 980-powered devices.

-Other AI-related features that made their debut on EMUI 8.0 include photo-based translations and Smart tips, which offers advice like suggesting to turn on the blue light filter when reading in a dark environment.
+Other AI-related features include photo-based translations and Smart tips, which offers advice like suggesting to turn on the blue light filter when reading in a dark environment.
 Then there’s the Shopping Experience, which lets you scan an item with the camera and then shows you similar products on Amazon.
 EMUI 9.0 also sports a feature called HiVision that enables the camera to recognize major landmarks and famous paintings and then provides you with some basic info about them.

 EMUI: Navigation dock

 Phones have gotten huge over the years.
+Huawei’s own Mate 20 X sports an enormous 7.2-inch display.
 That’s great for watching videos and browsing the web, but it can cause problems when handling a device — making it hard to reach the capacitive or on-screen navigation keys.

 The navigation dock is simple to use: tap it to go back, long press to go to the home screen, and hold and slide to activate the multitasking menu.
 You can check what this looks like in action in the screenshots above.